ekorahy/mostrans_technical_test/README.md

 ## Rick and Morty (Web App)

 ### Description
-A simple Rick and Morty web application that fetches data using GraphQL from [https://rickandmortyapi.com/](https://rickandmortyapi.com/) and is the result of a technical test for an application developer position at Mostrans.
+A simple Rick and Morty web application from the results of fetching data using graphQl from [https://rickandmortyapi.com/](https://rickandmortyapi.com/) and is the result of a technical test for an application developer position at Mostrans.

 ### Tech Stack
 - JavaScript